TheWangDaolong/celery-once/README.rst

 Advanced:
-Scheduling tasks blocks up to 30 seconds trying to acquire a lock before raising an exception.
+Scheduling tasks blocks up to 30 seconds trying to acquire a lock before raising an exception and setting health_check_interval to let redis to do health check.

     .. code:: python